1927 Auckland Rugby League season: Round 5

 The Devonport v Richmond match was played on the Friday as part of the King's Birthday celebrations.
 It was notable for the fact that 4 players were ordered off.
 Neville St George who had had words with the referee was sent from the field, two minutes later Stewart from Richmond joined him and Stan Prentice (Richmond), and Jim O'Brien (Devonport) soon followed.
 Leslie Knott scored two tries for Marist.
 At the end of the season he became the Auckland singles tennis champion and New Zealand doubles champion before moving to Australia to advance his career.

 Round 6

-City were without the services of Lou Brown, Maurice Wetherill, G Brown, Nelson Bass and Alf Townsend and were soundly beaten by Marist.
+City were without the services of twin brothers Lou Brown and Ernest Brown, along with Maurice Wetherill, Nelson Bass and Alf Townsend and were soundly beaten by Marist.
 Frank Delgrosso of Ponsonby was ordered off in their match with Devonport.
+With the recent lifting of the ban on foreign players being allowed to play in the English league Ben Davidson had been signed by Wigan along with Lou Brown.
+Lou, twin brother Ernest, and Maurice Wetherill were all absent from the City side.
+Davidson who had broken a rib two weeks earlier had not intended to play but with the team short took a chance by playing and managed to come through unscathed.

 Round 7

 City had lost the services of Lou Brown and Ben Davidson who had both been signed by Wigan during the week.
 They would depart for England later in the month.
 In their match with Devonport two players for Newton left the field injured during the second half leaving them with 11 players.
+With the scores tied 13-13 with two minutes remaining Frank Delgrosso kicked a penalty to hand Ponsonby a two point win.

 Round 8

 City were further weakened after Alf Townsend was transferred to Dunedin permanently for work during the week.
-In the Marist match with Grafton, N King broke a bone in his hand and had to leave the field.
+In the Marist match with Grafton, Norman King broke a bone in his hand and had to leave the field.